Lesson 9

 Usefulness of AABBs

 • AABBs are useful only for scenes made up of many objects.
-For simple scenes, they can slow down the rendering.
+For simple scenes, they can introduce unnecessary overhead.

 • They are however very useful with triangle meshes and complex CSG objects.